 What looked like a big win for second-time candidate Yesenia Medina-Hernandez has been nullified, and the two women must face off in a “runoff” election within 60 days of the original contest, according to state law.

-Initially, it appeared Seawood had not formally request the recount until after a deadline to do so had passed.
+Initially, it appeared Seawood had not formally requested the recount until after a deadline to do so had passed.

 Questions remain about why she waited so long, although she apparently filed for the recount on the last possible day: May 9.